 The FEIR analyzed five alternatives to the Project: No Project Alternative, Existing Zoning Alternative, Separate Buildings Alternative, Increased Residential Density Alternative, and Reduced Shadow Alternative.
-These alternatives are described below.
+These alternatives and the reasons for rejecting them are described below.

 1. No Project Alternative